 administration, and financial reporting.
 We also are

-water and sewer utility bills, and any water/sewer hookup fees
+water and sewer utility bills, and administering any water/sewer hookup fees

 associated with new construction.

-We work closely with all departments of the township to insure
+We work closely with all of the departments within the township to ensure

-legally required financial standards are met, and that timely,
+legally required financial standards are met and that

-accurate reporting of township financial activities are available to
+accurate financial reports of township activities are available to

 Frequently Asked Questions about Water/Sewer Utility Bills: